macCesar/purgetss-docs/docs/Commands.md

       └─ microns.ttf
 ```

-After running `purgetss build-fonts` you will have all the unicode characters in `fonts.tss`.
+After running `purgetss build-fonts`, you will have all the Unicode characters in `fonts.tss`.

 ```scss title="./purgetss/syles/fonts.tss"
 // Fonts TSS file generated with PurgeTSS